grazhopper/svndumptool/README.txt

 The safest way to convert EOL's is:

-1. Do a test conversion (without --dry-run) converting CRLF only and gereate a warnings file.
+1. Do a test conversion (without --dry-run) converting CRLF only and generate a warnings file.

    svndumptool.py  eolfix -Enative -fCRLF -wwarnings.log \
      -mregexp -r '*.txt' input.svndmp output.svndmp

 2. Check all files mentioned in warnings.log and decide how to convert each of them.
-Also choose a set default fix options to minimize the list of special fix options.
+Also choose a set of default fix options to minimize the list of special fix options.
    Maybe it's possible to choose a better set of regular expressions.